 By Chere Di Boscio

-In this interview, Eluxe learned about his dirty habits, his elephant (mis) adventures, and his love of Natalie Portman.
+I was lucky enough to catch the renowned couture designer Rami Al Ali for this interview about his views on sustainability, where I learned about his dirty habits, his elephant (mis) adventures, and his love of Natalie Portman.

-What’s the biggest change you’ve made to be Eco friendly?
+What’s the biggest change you’ve made in your life to be more eco friendly?

 I wouldn’t say that I have made any one big change, but I am much more eco-aware than before which reflects through my lifestyle choices.
 I make sure I reuse plastic bags, keep the lights off when I’m not at home, pay my bills online to avoid using too much paper and other small things that I think make a difference on a larger scale.